What is the definition of domestic violence?

 Universities define a Dating Violence violation as an offense against an intimate partner in a social relationship (romantic, dating, or sexual relationship) that results in the same injury or harm found in a domestic violence dispute.

 How is domestic violence investigated in Washington D.C.?

-In Washington D.C., a law enforcement officer is required by law to make an arrest whenever the officer has probable cause, or sufficient facts to conclude, that a domestic violence offense has been committed, whether or not the offense was committed in the officer’s presence.
+In Washington D.C., a law enforcement officer is required by law to make an arrest whenever the officer has probable cause, or sufficient facts to conclude, that an offense has been committed, whether or not the offense was committed in the officer’s presence.
 Since officers are allowed to make arrests when there is probable cause of a domestic violence violation, it is important to seek a criminal defense attorney with experience defending college students if arrested on domestic violence charges.

 How do colleges and universities handle domestic violence cases?

-Remember, all criminal charges, including domestic violence, are considered a violation of the student code of conduct and subject to a university disciplinary hearing.
+Remember, all criminal charges are considered a violation of the student code of conduct and subject to a university disciplinary hearing.
 When determining a domestic violence offense, universities consider the length of relationship, type of relationship, and the frequency of interaction between the two persons involved in the relationship as factors for deciding whether or not to charge an offender with a domestic violence violation.
-If you are facing not only criminal charges but also a university disciplinary hearing or if you are the victim of a domestic violence crime, it is important to contact a student defense lawyer with experience representing college student assault cases to ensure your rights and education are both protected.
+If you are facing not only criminal charges but also a university disciplinary hearing or if you are the victim of a domestic crime, it is important to contact a student defense lawyer with experience representing college student assault cases to ensure your rights and education are both protected.

 What should I do if am accused of domestic violence?

-Domestic violence accusations should be handled with the utmost seriousness.
+Accusations should be handled with the utmost seriousness.
 To prove beyond a doubt that the accusations against you are false, you should employ the help of an experienced student defense attorney who has previous court experience with domestic violence crimes to represent your case.